microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 <summary>📚 Toggle solution</summary>

-To do so, open the Azure Portal on your Azure Cache for Redis resource and open the **Metrics** panel.
+To do so, open the Azure Portal on your Azure Managed Redis resource and open the **Metrics** panel.

 In the **Metric** dropdown, select `CPU` and set **Aggregation** to `Avg` and click on **New alert rule** :